You Need to See This Wild Wes Anderson-Inspired Restaurant

 Spanning two equally psychedelic floors, the 4,000-square-foot restaurant—which Arora and his team completed earlier this month—boasts a fine dining area on the main level and an outdoor terrace and second bar upstairs.

-If The Pink Zebra looks unusually familiar and slightly cinematic, that’s because it is.
-The king of on-screen whimsy and daydream destinations himself, film director Wes Anderson, served as the restaurant's primary muse.
+looks unusually familiar and slightly cinematic, that’s because it is.
+The king of on-screen whimsy and daydream destinations himself, film director Wes Anderson, served as the restaurant’s primary muse.
 “The idea to add funk to the pink monotone color was basically to establish a connection between the old British Raj city of Kanpur and the quirkiness of Mr. Anderson,” explains Arora.

-To say The Pink Zebra is Instagram gold would be a total understatement.
+To say The pink zebra is Instagram gold would be a total understatement.

 On the main level, the restaurant’s retro concierge desk, deco-esque lighting, and gilded bar are clearly inspired by one of Anderson’s most celebrated films, The Grand Budapest Hotel.
 The director’s distinctive use of symmetry and fabulously color-charged sets inform just about every fanciful moment found in The Pink Zebra—from the candy-colored walls to the blissfully trippy stairwell that leads to the terrace, one of Arora’s favorite visual moments.